Position: Energy Advisor / Residential Energy Conservation Consultant

 - Organize, update and submit electronic file documentation

 We can change the world, one house at a time.
-Join our team, heal the climate, reduce energy poverty (including in First Nations communities), and help deliver advanced new and existing homes built with respect for seven generations.
+Join our team, heal the climate, reduce energy poverty, and help deliver advanced new and existing homes built with respect for seven generations.

-Please send your CV stating your aptitude, related credentials and relevant work experience, with a Cover Letter outlining why you want to work for us and believe you’re a good fit for being part of Homesol’s team, to:
+Please send your CV with relevant training and experience along, with a Cover Letter outlining why you want to work for Homesol, to:

 Find us on facebook: https://www.facebook.com/HomesolBuildingSolutions